International Travel

 ITA Airways at Amsterdam Schiphol

-Easyjet flies up to 3x daily to Milan Malpensa ans 1x daily to Milan Linate.
-Return prices are available for just under €100 when you add in the luggage fees.
+Easyjet flies up to 5x daily to Milan Malpensa and 1x daily to Milan Linate.
+If booking in advance, base prices are a bit less than KLM and ITA.

 2. Amsterdam-Milan by Train

 There are no direct train services from Amsterdam to Milan (or any other Italian cities).
-The best way to travel by day is to connect in either Basel or Paris.
+The best way to travel by day is to connect in either Basel or Paris. (note the Paris option is temporarily suspended)

 ice train amsterdam central